-EastGroup Properties, Inc. is a US$3.9b mid-cap, real estate investment trust (REIT) based in Ridgeland, United States.
+EastGroup Properties, Inc. is a US$4.6b mid-cap, real estate investment trust (REIT) based in Ridgeland, United States.
 REIT shares give you ownership of the company than owns and manages various income-producing property, whether it be commercial, industrial or residential.
 The structure of EGP is unique and it has to adhere to different requirements compared to other non-REIT stocks.
-Below, I’ll look at a few important metrics to keep in mind as part of your research on EGP.
+I’ll take you through some of the key metrics you should use in order to properly assess EGP.

-Robust financial health can be measured using a common metric in the REIT investing world, FFO-to-debt.
-The calculation roughly estimates how long it will take for EGP to repay debt on its balance sheet, which gives us insight into how much risk is associated with having that level of debt on its books.
+In order to understand whether EGP has a healthy balance sheet, we have to look at a metric called FFO-to-total debt.
+This tells us how long it will take EGP to pay off its debt using its income from its main business activities, and gives us an insight into EGP’s ability to service its borrowings.
 With a ratio of 15%, the credit rating agency Standard & Poor would consider this as significantly high risk.
 This would take EGP 6.8 years to pay off using operating income alone.
 Given that long-term debt is a multi-year commitment this is not unusual, however, the longer it takes for a company to pay back debt, the higher the risk associated with that company.

 I also look at EGP's interest coverage ratio, which demonstrates how many times its earnings can cover its yearly interest expense.
 This is similar to the concept above, but looks at the upcoming obligations.
 The ratio is typically calculated using EBIT, but for a REIT stock, it's better to use FFO divided by net interest.
 With an interest coverage ratio of 4.69x, it’s safe to say EGP is generating an appropriate amount of cash from its borrowings.

-I also use FFO to look at EGP’s valuation relative to other REITs in United States by using the price-to-FFO metric.
+I also use FFO to look at EGP's valuation relative to other REITs in United States by using the price-to-FFO metric.
 This is conceptually the same as the price-to-earnings (PE) ratio, but as previously mentioned, FFO is more suitable.
-In EGP’s case its P/FFO is 23.4x, compared to the long-term industry average of 16.5x, meaning that it is overvalued.
+EGP's price-to-FFO is 27.9x, compared to the long-term industry average of 16.5x, meaning that it is overvalued.

 - Future Outlook: What are well-informed industry analysts predicting for EGP’s future growth?
 Take a look at our free research report of analyst consensus for EGP’s outlook.